Archive for the ‘Science’ Category

 After some consideration I decided to change the name for a moment to make it less confusing for other people, because the project indeed is focused on the connection between Unity and Vray over 3dsmax, but the main core will allow everybody to use it for their own purpose with any software with a FBX […]

-Yesterday I’ve received an information that my proposal (+ video) which I sent for Unity Summer of Code contest was accepted and I’m really excited about the system development Basically the system is automating the bake process for Unity powered games using a powerful rendering software VRay.
-The Unity team proposed a bit different workflow and […]
+Yesterday I’ve received an information that my proposal (+ video) which I sent for Unity Summer of Code contest was accepted and I’m really excited about the system development 🙂 Basically the system is automating the bake process for Unity powered games using a powerful rendering software VRay.
+The Unity team proposed a bit different workflow […]

 I was trying to get a matrix for a projection of any point to a line given by the following equotations: After some time of research I’ve ended with the following result: Let then Of course the result isn’t new at all, it was just a big efford for me to do that at midnight […]